 Know the process of the grant.
 Will the money be sent to the school?
 Will the devices be sent to the school?

 Don’t say disparaging things about the district, community, or the legislature in an attempt to gain sympathy for grant funds.
 It often backfires.

 Be accurate in what you say.

-Don’t write a “me too” grant.
+Don’t focus on what other people around you have.
 Grant readers aren’t inspired by people saying that the reason they should have something is because the teacher across the hall has something.

 Be strategic in your writing.

 Be prepared to submit your grant many, many times.
 If you write strategically, you can use your grant numerous times with simple modifications for several different grant pools.